• Skip to primary navigation

 • Croutons

-• Bread for Soup
+• Bread for soup like my Roasted Heirloom Tomato Soup

 The other tool I highly recommend is a bench scraper to help with forming the bread and cutting your rolls.